 Last September, the Washington Nationals were eliminated from the postseason early, and we set our 2021 top-10 priorities which were actually quite telling if they were all done.
 Trea Turner was never extended, and the pitching rotation was never really upgraded even though the team added Jon Lester late in the off-season.

 Many moves were made like extending Dave Martinez as the manager, extending Josh Harrison, and even trading for Josh Bell who not only solidified the first base spot, but also the spot after Juan Soto in the batting order, and it did allow the team to get Kyle Schwarber.
-Overall, the team had a great run in June and was actually in first place to open the month and then they fell apart almost simultaneously when Turner hurt his hand on a slide while going for a cycle, and Schwarber pulled his hammy and was lost for the remainder of his tenure with the team as he was traded while on the IL.
+Overall, the team had a great run in June and was actually close to first place to open the month of July and then they fell apart almost simultaneously when Turner hurt his hand on a slide while going for a cycle, and Schwarber pulled his hammy and was lost for the remainder of his tenure with the team as he was traded while on the IL.
 The team went from two games above .500 to the cellar of the NL East and wisely sold-off at the trade deadline.

 The bullpen was supposed to be a strength for the 2022 Nats after general manager Mike Rizzo spent big for Brad Hand to go with Daniel Hudson and Will Harris at the back of the bullpen with Kyle Finnegan and Tanner Rainey in the middle.
 But Rizzo never got a competent lefty for the front of the bullpen and instead rolled the dice on Sam Clay and crapped out.
 Of course Harris was injured, Rainey ineffective for most of the season, and Hand blew 5 saves in his time with the Nats.
 The only competent arm was Hudson.
 Overall, the bullpen’s 5.04 ERA doesn’t tell the full story because it doesn’t account for all of the inherited runners they have allowed to score.
 Their 1.429 WHIP gives you an idea that there were few clean innings when a reliever was called into a game this year.